Julia Prescot: Career

 In 2023, Prescot was appointed the Deputy Chair of the National Infrastructure Commission after her 5-year service as a Commissioner.
 She is Chair of NeuConnect, a new energy interconnector under construction between the UK and Germany.
 The project reached financial close in July, 2022.
 Construction work started in July, 2023 with the project due to be completed in 2028.

 Prescot serves as a member of the UK Government's Investment Council, which was created to enhance UK inward investment and to provide a forum for global investors to offer advice to Ministers and wider Government.

-In September 2023, the UK's Foreign Secretary appointed Julia to the Board of Wilton Park, an executive agency of the UK Foreign, Commonwealth & Development Office.
+In September 2023, the UK's Foreign Secretary appointed Prescot to the Board of Wilton Park, an executive agency of the UK Foreign, Commonwealth & Development Office.

 Prescot is the co-chair of the World Bank's Global Infrastructure Facility (GIF) Advisory Council.

 Prescot is the Deputy Chair of the Port of Tyne, one of the UK's most important deep-sea ports handling cargo across five continents.